nathanielgreen/CV/README.md

 time to showcase the company's videos, as well as host other content, such as contact details and useful information.

-Project is being  built with [Claudia Green](https://github.com/claudiagreen) with an emphasis on documentation and best practice software development processes, whilst also being a learning process for the devs on what it takes to go from development to production.
+Project is being built with an emphasis on documentation and best practice software development processes, whilst also being a learning process on what it takes to go from development to production.

 ## Freelance: Armistice (October 2016 - March 2017)